ReSAM: Refine, Requery, and Reinforce: Self-Prompting Point-Supervised Segmentation for Remote Sensing Images: Introduction

-Hence, despite their methodological advances in adapting SAM to remote sensing domains, these methods remain fully supervised, requiring dense per-pixel segmentation labels.
-To address this, several methods \cite{zhang2024improving, konwer2025enhancing} have applied a self-training approach utilizing both box and point prompts, but point prompts remain the most efficient option for annotation, especially for densely packed objects in RSIs.
-Importantly, SAM's mask decoder is vulnerable to semantic ambiguity when using only point clicks; a single point in a crowded scene can cause multiple nearby objects to merge into one mask.
-To address the aforementioned challenges, recent studies \cite{wei2024semantic, wu2024wps, liu2025pointsam} have explored a self-training approach using point prompts as minimal supervision.
-Among them, PointSAM \cite{liu2025pointsam} advances this idea by introducing instance prototype alignment, demonstrating that point-supervised SAM can substantially outperform the original SAM on remote sensing datasets.
-However, such methods often rely on maintaining large prototype banks for feature alignment, which is memory intensive and scales poorly to large datasets.
-In contrast, we propose ReSAM, a self-prompting, point-supervised framework that converts sparse point input into informative box prompts and iteratively refines predictions through a Refine-Requery-Reinforce loop.
-This design enhances both instance consistency and domain robustness without requiring dense labels or a large memory load.
-We emphasize that box prompts typically yield better results than point prompts, as they provide stronger spatial priors that guide the model toward precise object boundaries, while single points offer only coarse localization cues.
+Early explorations \cite{chen2024rsprompter, ding2024adapting, shan2025ros, yang2025high} have shown that SAM can generalize to aerial and orbital images.
+For instance, ROS-SAM \cite{shan2025ros} fine-tunes SAM with LoRA, enhances the mask decoder with multi-scale and boundary detail features.
+RS-Prompter \cite{chen2024rsprompter} learns to generate prompt embeddings for remote sensing categories, enabling SAM to produce semantically meaningful instance masks.
+Despite these methodological advances, these methods remain fully supervised and require dense per-pixel segmentation labels.
+To alleviate this annotation cost, several methods \cite{zhang2024improving, konwer2025enhancing} adopt self-training strategies using both box and point prompts, with point prompts being the most annotation efficient, especially for densely packed objects in RSI.
+However, SAM’s mask decoder is prone to semantic ambiguity when relying solely on point clicks; a single point in a crowded scene may cause multiple nearby objects to merge into one mask.
+To address these issues, recent studies \cite{wei2024semantic, wu2024wps, liu2025pointsam} explore self-training frameworks that use point prompts as minimal supervision.
+Among them, PointSAM \cite{liu2025pointsam} introduces instance prototype alignment, demonstrating that point-supervised SAM can substantially outperform the original SAM on remote sensing datasets.
+However, these methods often depend on large prototype banks for feature alignment, which are memory-intensive and poorly scalable to large datasets.
+Specifically, PointSAM generates prototypes from a fixed number of samples regardless of dataset size and assumes that this sample size sufficiently represents the feature distribution, an assumption that can break down in large or heterogeneous datasets.

-Furthermore, to mitigate inconsistency and reduce confirmation bias, we introduce a Soft Semantic Alignment (SSA), consists of intuition that objects occurring in similar visual context tend to share semantic structure.
-For example, boats commonly appear in open sea regions, building appears over ground urban textures, and cars tend to co-occur with road surfaces.
-This natural regularity implies that boxes regions for different images but depicting similar objects should have similar feature representation.
-Instead of static feature alignment as prototype banks, SSA maintains a rolling queue of mask embeddings and enforces a soft cosine-similarity constraint to align instance features across augmented views.
-This lightweight design encourages semantic consistency while avoiding the memory cost associated with prototype clustering, especially for large diverse datasets.